 When Do Landlords in Virginia Have to Return Their Tenant’s Security Deposit?

 Once a tenant moves out, you must return the tenant’s deposit (or whatever remains) within 45 days.
 If you’ve made any deductions, you must send the remaining deposit alongside an itemized statement.
-The itemized statement must state the following.
+The itemized statement must clearly outline any charges, such as repairs or unpaid rent, along with their approximate costs.
+Such as:

-You can deliver the itemized statement either in person or by sending it by mail.
+You can deliver the itemized statement either in person or by sending it via certified mail.

 If the cost of fixing the damage exceeds the security deposit amount, you must notify the tenant of that fact within 45 days.
 You’ll then have another 15 days to send the tenant the itemized list of damages including approximate repair cost.